University Administration & Faculty

 During the Fellowship

-- Presidential Engagement:Each head of institution is invited to submit a quote and/or video message in support of their Fellows.
+Presidential Engagement:Each head of institution is invited to submit a quote and/or video message in support of their Fellows.
 Additionally, your President/Vice-Chancellor can meet with your Millennium Fellows to recognize their leadership.
-They can also join in during a watch party on campus during the Town Hall (Sept 5th, 10am-11am EST) or Graduation (Nov 20th, 10am-11:30am EST).
+They can also join in during a watch party on campus during the Town Hall or Graduation.

 If you have additional questions regarding this program, please write with subject "Campus Inquiry" to firstname.lastname@example.org.
 There is a high volume of inquiries (particularly during the application process) and your question will be answered as soon as possible.